 6 Weeks Before You Move

-Now that you know what will be going to your new home, start preparing to pack.
-There are great resources to find packing materials so you don’t have to break the bank.
+Now that you know what will happen to your new home, start preparing to pack.
+There are great resources to find packing materials, so you don’t have to break the bank.
 Get your boxes together and start preparing them for your move.
 Label your boxes to help your moving team get them to the right room when they reach your home.
-It also helps when you begin to unpack and have labeled boxes with not only the rooms they belong to but a few things that are in the box.
+It also helps when you begin to unpack and have labeled boxes with the rooms they belong to and a few things in the box.

 - Start collecting packing material.
 Collect grocery and office supply stores.
 You can request your FREE moving kit from Blue Ox Movers.